WUNDERBAR TOGETHER 2022

-From October 2018 until the end of 2019, Germany and its deep ties to the U.S. will be on display all across the United States.
+From October 2018 until the end of 2022, Germany and its deep ties to the U.S. will be on display all across the United States.
 The campaign Wunderbar Together (“Deutschlandjahr USA”/The Year of German-American Friendship) will travel across the entire U.S., bringing with it a collection of events and exhibits revolving around business and industry, politics, education, culture, and science, to highlight the unique importance of transatlantic relations.
-This the official website for events in CLEVELAND, OHIO hosted by the Ohio German American Business Association (OhioGABA)
+This the official website for events in CLEVELAND, OHIO hosted by the Ohio German American Business Association (OhioGABA).

-WUNDERBARTOGETHER Program, the Year of German-American Friendship.
+In Recognition of the WUNDERBARTOGETHER Program, the Year of German-American Friendship.

-From October 2018 until the end of 2019, Germany and its deep ties to the U.S. will be on display all across the United States.
+From October 2018 until the end of 2022, Germany and its deep ties to the U.S. will be on display all across the United States.
 The campaign Wunderbar Together (“Deutschlandjahr USA”/The Year of German-American Friendship) is a national program across the entire U.S., bringing with it a collection of events and exhibits revolving around business and industry, politics, education, culture, and science, to highlight the unique importance of transatlantic relations.

-Wunderbar Together: The Year of German-American Friendship 2018/19 (“Deutschlandjahr USA”) is an initiative funded by the German Federal Foreign Office, implemented by the Goethe-Institut, and supported by the Federation of German Industries (BDI) with the goal of presenting today’s Germany to people across the entire U.S.
+Wunderbar Together: The Year of German-American Friendship 2018/22 (“Deutschlandjahr USA”) is an initiative funded by the German Federal Foreign Office, implemented by the Goethe-Institut, and supported by the Federation of German Industries (BDI) with the goal of presenting today’s Germany to people across the entire U.S.

 Wunderbar Together will showcase how closely the two countries are linked by heritage, common values, and shared interests, illustrating how a brighter future is possible if we tackle global challenges together through focusing on dialogue, exchange, and cooperation between people.